vesoft-inc/nebula-docs/nebula-studio/manage-schema/st-ug-crud-space.md

 ## Create a graph space

-To create a graph space on the **Schema** tab page, follow these steps:
+To create a graph space on the **Schema** page, follow these steps:

 1. In the toolbar, click the **Schema** tab.
 2. On the **Graph Space List** page, click the **+ Create** button.